YvetteGahamanyi/alu-web-development/css_advanced/README.md

 ## Objectives

-- Implementation using only HTML.
+- Implementation using only HTML and pure CSS.
-- No html.
+- all the styles must be CSS.

 ## Figma Design